Zaraar125/Programming-For-AI/README.md

 # Programming-For-AI
-The required folders used in the notebooks have laso been uploaded in the respositry
+The required folders used in the notebooks have alsobeen uploaded in the respositry